Get set with the right nursing bra for post-pregnancy.

-Sassy Mama Tip: Try the “Easy Fit Nursing and Sleep Bra” for effortless night-time feeding ($320).
+Sassy Mama Tip: Try the Easy Fit Nursing and Sleep Bra for effortless night-time feeding ($320).

-Mothers en Vogue:
+Mothers en Vogue

-Focused on natural fabrics (think cotton, linen, silk, bamboo and naturally derived yarns), MEV believes nursing mothers and babies benefit most from wearing natural textiles as these are most comfortable and breathable, reducing incidences of skin sensitivities or reaction.
-Check out MEV’s most popular t-shirt friendly nursing bra called “In the Clouds Too Nursing Bra” ($459), it’s easy to wear under fitted clothing, with a soft lace that adds a hint of sexiness.
+Focused on natural fabrics (think cotton, linen, silk, bamboo and naturally derived yarns), MEV believes nursing mothers and babies benefit most from wearing natural textiles as these are the most comfortable and breathable, reducing incidences of skin sensitivities or reaction.
+Check out MEV’s most popular t-shirt friendly nursing bra called In the Clouds Too Nursing Bra ($459 but currently on sale for $200!), it’s easy to wear under fitted clothing, with a soft lace that adds a hint of sexiness.

 For those slightly more blessed in the boob department, Bravissimo is a great option for larger sized maternity and nursing bras (we’re talking HH+).
 With non-wired, soft cup (great for lift, support and separation – no sweaty mono-boob here!), sleeping and sports bra options (with maternity swimwear included), this UK-based store ships to Hong Kong and takes around a week to arrive.
 If the items are not the right size, you can return them for an exchange or refund (paying a small fee at the Hong Kong Post Office).
 But note, you can only return by standard delivery as the customer service team in the UK cannot sign for tracked deliveries.
 We’ve never had any issues returning items though.
 We love the Panache Eleanore Nursing Bra ($378) shown above, the seam-free cups and flexi-wire give great shape and support (even for larger sizes) and the nude colour means you can wear it undetected.